saint-germain/prodimopy_test/README.rst

   git pull

 in the prodimopy directory.
-Than you can directly use the new code (no reinstall required).
+You can directly use the updated code (no reinstall required).